top of page

 Additionally, the journal offers:

-Through these programs, The Kenyon Review continues cultivating new voices and ensuring literary excellence's future.
+Through these programs, The Kenyon Review continues to cultivate new voices and ensure the future of literary excellence.

 Diversity and Inclusion in Literature